How to be happy: find yourself with this personal development plan

 Of course, all of the above is much easier said than done.
 The process outlined above helps you overcome the most difficult step in figuring out how to find yourself: knowing what to do, how, and why.

 Nevertheless the work actually required to execute each step of the personal development plan can feel nebulous.
-This is why I created the Growth Mindset resource library.
-I created a comprehensive collection of tools that help you design and implement your life vision — and overcome any obstacles along the way.
+This is why we created the The Everesse Study, a comprehensive collection of tools that help you design and implement your life vision — and overcome any obstacles to being happy along the way.

-If you believe you need more support and accountability, explore my one-on-one coaching program.
-With a customized personal development plan and a dedicated accountability partner, you greatly increase the likelihood of achieving your goals.
+If you believe you need more support and accountability, explore our one-on-one coaching program.
+With a customized personal development plan and a dedicated accountability partner, you greatly increase the likelihood of achieving your goals. .